aterreno/blog/content/don't-call-them-phones-the-g-phone-and-i-phone-battle/index.md

 Android offers many things, missed for too many years by Sun on the JavaMe platform.

-\- Deep phone integration (ability to interoperate between apps, make calls and so on with the phone)
+\- Deep phone integration (ability to inter-operate between apps, make calls and so on with the phone)

 \- Ready to use "widgets" like maps